jaspector

 Permits are required for new houses, manufactured homes, mobile homes, accessory buildings over 200 square feet, additions or alterations to existing residential or commercial buildings, swimming pools, fences, window replacements, driveway approaches, and similar listed work.
 A separate floodplain development permit is required before development in a FEMA special flood hazard area.

+Not all construction work requires a permit in Abernathy, TX.
 The following work is generally exempt: Cement flatwork; Siding replacement; Roofing repairs; Retaining walls not over 4 feet; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep.
+When in doubt, confirm with the local building department before starting work.